khuevu/khuevu.github.com/src/posts/2012/09/httptunnel.md

 Here I use tunneling tcp packages through HTTP protocol.
 It is an existing protocol, which gives the reusability to the program.
 But you can implement your own program on top of the tunneling TCP Connection.
 You just need to define your own application layer protocol on how the two end of the tunnel communicate, i.e, when to start sending data, when the data ends...

+You can access the source code of the program [here](https://github.com/khuevu/http-tunnel)